jardieljr/derivatives/assignment_2/README.md

 Asian option is one of the exotic option which based on the average price over some period of time, so it is an example of a path-dependent option.
 Normally, asian options are worth less than other equivalent ordinary options due to the less volatitly of the averaged price of the underlying asset.

-֍The given parameters are following:
+The given parameters are following:

-r = 1% (risk-free rate, continuously compounded)
+* r = 1% (risk-free rate, continuously compounded)

-σ = 20%(volitality)
+* σ = 20%(volitality)

-δ = 3% (continuously compounded)
+* δ = 3% (continuously compounded)

-µ = 10% (expected return)
+* µ = 10% (expected return)

-T= 1 month
+* T= 1 month

-n=30 (each period 1 day)
+* n=30 (each period 1 day)

-S0=$100
+* S0=$100

-1)considering deviation of paying compounded dividend, we will model the stock returns of each period by u(up-factor per step) and d (down-factor per step) using the equations.
+1) considering deviation of paying compounded dividend, we will model the stock returns of each period by u(up-factor per step) and d (down-factor per step) using the equations.

 ![formula](Images/ud-factor.png)
 where r is the continuously compounded annual interest rate, δ is the continuous dividend yield, σ is the annual volatility, and h is the length of a binomial period in years.

 We input the parameter and get u=1.1972, d=0.8025.

-2)The risk-neutral probability fumula in one period is
+2) The risk-neutral probability fumula in one period is

 ![formula](Images/risk-nprob.png)
 where r is the continuously compounded annual interest rate, δ is the continuous dividend yield, h is the length of a binomial period in years. u and d are the up and down factor per period.

 We input the parameter and get p*=0.5081.

-3)According to the given formula, we use the arithmetic average of realized stock prices as the strike price on day K.
+3) According to the given formula, we use the arithmetic average of realized stock prices as the strike price on day K.
 ![formula](Images/CT-asian.png)

 then the payoff of the call option: